Kentucky Derby Winner Rich Strike To Miss Preakness Stakes

 “We wish you all a great race!!!!”

-Rich Strike’s withdrawal from the race has now meant the Kentucky Derby second – Epicenter @ 7-4 With BetOnline – and third – Zandon 9-2 With BetOnline – have firmed up in the betting for the 2022 Preakness Stakes.
+Rich Strike’s withdrawal from the race has now meant the Kentucky Derby second – Epicenter @ 13-10 With BetOnline – has firmed up in the betting for the 2022 Preakness Stakes and looks the likely Preakness Stakes favourite.

 2022 Preakness Stakes Odds